TABLE OF CONTENTS

 The classic script for change is to cut costs, sell assets, and reward shareholders with cash back.
 And that is just what they did.

-In summary, the activist pushed for mass layoffs to save money - this included firing one of the CEOs.
+In summary, the activist pushed for mass layoffs at Salesforce to save money.
+This included firing one of the CEOs.
 They then used to savings to reward shareholders with buybacks of the stock, raising the stock's value per share.

-A second activist investor joined and the layoffs and buybacks continued thereafter.
+A second activist investor bought shares of Salesforce later, and the layoffs and buybacks continued thereafter.
 These moves changed the trajectory of the company and the share price over a 5-month period, resulting in the price of CRM rising +60% over this time period.

 Join LevelFields now to be the first to know about events that affect stock prices and uncover unique investment opportunities.
 Choose from events, view price reactions, and set event alerts with our AI-powered platform.